Understanding Borderline Diabetes: Signs, Symptoms and Prevention

 Oral Glucose Tolerance Test

-Also recognized as OGTT, you fill start by taking the fasting test mentioned above.
+The oral glucose tolerance test (OGTT) starts by taking the fasting test mentioned above.
 A sugary, or glucose, beverage will be consumed and a blood test will be taken two hours later.

 • Normal: Less than 140

 • Prediabetes: 140 to 199